Cathy-45/Birthday-Pages/README.md

 ## Acknowledgments

-- Inspired by Richard’s dedication of "No Strings" by Ed Sheeran.
+- Inspired by Richard’s selection/recommendation of "No Strings" by Ed Sheeran.
 - Thanks to the JSConfetti library for the heart animation: [https://www.jsconfetti.com](https://www.jsconfetti.com).